Wed. Apr 16th, 2025

 Monitor Your Accounts – If you shared personal information, watch for unauthorized activity on your financial accounts and credit reports.

-No. Klarna job scams are fake.
+No, it is a job recruitment scam.
 Scammers are impersonating Klarna to steal money and personal data from job seekers.
 Always verify job offers through official Klarna channels and be wary of unsolicited job texts.

 Have you encountered a Klarna job scam?
 Share your experience in the comments to help others stay safe.